PhiBao/layla/discord-teneo-bot/README.md

 # Discord-Teneo AI Assistant Bot

-A Discord bot powered by OpenAI that connects to the Teneo Agent Network.
+A Discord bot powered by Google Gemini that connects to the Teneo Agent Network.
 This bot responds to mentions and commands in your Discord server while also being accessible through the Teneo network.

 ## Features

 ✅ **Dual Connectivity**: Works in Discord AND on Teneo network
-✅ **AI-Powered**: Uses OpenAI GPT-4 for intelligent responses
+✅ **AI-Powered**: Uses Google Gemini 2.5 Flash for intelligent responses
 ✅ **Flexible Interaction**: Responds to @mentions or `!ask` commands
 ✅ **Message Splitting**: Automatically handles long responses
 ✅ **Teneo Integration**: Full agent capabilities with NFT identity